-A review of NSW Wetlands sourced from the Seed Dataset (DPE, 2011a) identified that there are no wetlands within the Project area or in the immediate surrounding environment.
+A review of NSW Wetlands sourced from the Seed Dataset (DPE, 2011a) identified that there are no wetlands within the Project Area or in the immediate surrounding environment.

-6.2.8.3 Groundwater Dependent Ecosystems
+6.2.8.3 Groundwater Dependent Ecosystem

-A review of the Groundwater Dependant Ecosystems (GDEs) Atlas (BoM, 2017) indicated that the Project Area is located in proximity to a variety of aquatic and terrestrial GDEs.
-GDEs within the vicinity of the Project area are shown in Figure 6.7.
+A review of the Groundwater Dependant Ecosystems (GDEs) Atlas (BoM, 2017) indicated that the Project Area is located in close proximity to a variety of aquatic and terrestrial GDEs, refer to Figure 6.8.

-Aquatic GDEs are present within the watercourses that traverse the Project area and along the Project boundary, where the boundary following the surrounding watercourses.
-Within the Project area, high potential aquatic GDEs are present along Island Creek, Sandy Creek, Deadmans Creek and Wollondilly River.
-Regions of moderate potential GDEs are present within Wollondilly River, Sandy Creek and Wattle Creek.
+Aquatic GDEs are present within the watercourses that transverse the Project Area and along the Project Area boundary, where the boundary follows the surrounding watercourses.
+Within the Project Area, high potential aquatic GDEs are present along Island Creek, Sandy Creek, Deadmans Creek and Wollondilly River.
+Regions of moderate potential GDEs are present within Wollondilly River, Sandy Creek, and Wattle Creek.

-Terrestrial GDEs are predominantly present within the southern region of the Project area.
-Majority of the terrestrial GDEs are low potential in the south-west, south-east and central west regions of the Project area.
-High and moderate potential GDEs are present within the south-west and south-east regions, as well as along the Wollondilly River channel in the south-east of the Project area.
-A large range of terrestrial GDEs surround the Project boundary.
+Terrestrial GDEs are predominantly present within the southern region of the Project Area.
+Majority of the terrestrial GDEs are low potential in the south-west, south-east and central west regions of the Project Area.
+High and moderate potential GDEs are present within the south-west and south-east regions, as well as along the Wollondilly River channel in the south-east of the Project Area.
+A large range of terrestrial GDEs surround the Project Area boundary.